SummaryRead the full fact sheet

 The is the official national register for people 16 years of age or older to give their intention to be a donor.
 Recording your decision on the Register ensures authorised healthcare professionals anywhere in Australia can check your donation decision at any time.
 In the event of your death, information about your decision will be provided to your family.

-Even if you have previously expressed an intention to donate organs and/or tissues (for example, by ticking a box on your driver’s licence renewal), it’s very important that you record your decision on the Australian Organ Donor Register.
+Even if you have previously expressed an intention to donate organs and/or tissues, it’s very important that you record your decision on the Australian Organ Donor Register.
+In Victoria, it is no longer registered on your driver licence.

 You can decide to donate specific organs or tissues, all simply select all organs and tissue.
 Health professionals will assess at the time of death what organs and tissue could be safely transplanted to someone else.
 Donation can involve: